Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 The time required for a metric to meet a threshold to scale down should be greater than the time to scale up.

-We scale down instance per instance when the average CPU utilization is smaller than or equal to 25% over a period of 15 minutes.
+We scale down instances when the average CPU utilization is smaller than or equal to 25% over 15 minutes.

 Don’t underestimate the success of your advertising activities.

-If you are not able to deal with the traffic peaks of your Magento shop due to marketing campaigns, you will face serious consequences.
+If you cannot deal with the traffic peaks of your Magento shop due to marketing campaigns, you will face serious consequences.

 It’s pretty simple: Your e-commerce shop has to run at all times so that customers can buy, with a small number of visitors, and at traffic peaks.